 Credit: Justin Simoni

 The Granite Gear Crown3 60 features a hyper-adjustable hip belt that can be extended to cover multiple conventional belt sizes.
 This belt can also be paired with the Crown3's removable lid to become a hip pack for day trips away from base camp.
-The Granite Gear Virga3 includes the same style hip belt, as well as width-adjustable shoulder straps and an extremely adjustable torso length.

 Nashville Pack offers an impressive list of options to customize The Cutaway before it even gets shipped to you.
-You're able to pick the torso length of the pack, and you have the option to pick out the right shoulder strap length to better accommodate different body shapes.
+Pick the torso length of the pack, as well as the perfect shoulder strap length to accommodate your own body.
 (Don't worry, Nashville Pack provides clear instructions to help you make these decisions.)
-Once you have the pack in hand, you can choose where to attach the shoulder straps to accommodate wide and narrow shoulders – or even switch them out for different shoulder straps!
+Once you have the pack in hand, you can choose where to attach the shoulder straps to accommodate wide and narrow shoulders, and you even have the option to switch them out for different shoulder straps in the future.

 Torso length is easily adjustable on the Six Moon Designs Swift V, helped in part by the optional tool included with the pack.